2014–15 HC Slovan Bratislava season

-The 2014–15 HC Slovan Bratislava season has been the third season for Bratislava-based club in Kontinental Hockey League.
-Slovan started the season with a series of three wins, which was the best start since Slovan joined KHL.
+The 2014–15 HC Slovan Bratislava season was the third season for Bratislava-based club in Kontinental Hockey League.
+Slovan started the season with a series of three wins, which was the best start since Slovan joined the KHL.
 Then, after a series of three games without a win the head coach Rostislav Čada asked for release from his contract, which was accepted by Slovan's executives.
 In the following home game against CSKA Moscow the team was led by Vladimír Országh, former assistant coach.
-On September 23 it was announced that a Finnish coach Petri Matikainen would lead Slovan until the end of this season.
+On September 23 it was announced that Finnish coach Petri Matikainen would lead Slovan until the end of the season.

 Schedule and results

 Pre-season

 Pre-season schedule was announced on June 16, 2014.